 Yr 2 termly newsletter

-Topics that will be covered this term…..for more information follow this link
+Topics that will be covered this term…..please follow this link

 Yr2 National Curriculum Assessment (known as SATs)

 Each year there are National Assessments for Year 2 pupils which are carried out in the classroom by the Year 2 teacher.
 The children are teacher assessed and given a National Curriculum Level.
 These assessments are externally moderated.

 New parents are asked to read, discuss with their child and sign a Home/School Agreement which establishes a partnership between the school and parents.
 The agreement sets out expectations and responsibilities regarding attendance, behaviour, communication and home-learning.
 We ask parents to take an interest in what their child is doing at school.

 Homework provides parents with an ideal opportunity to get involved with their child’s progress.
 Teachers will sometimes set homework designed to reinforce or extend what is learnt at school.

 Children may be asked to practise word recognition, learn spellings or number bonds, or research a class topic.

 Teaching and learning is monitored by the senior leadership team.
 Regular observations of lessons and audits of teaching plans are carried out by the headteacher and deputy.
 The subject leaders monitor teaching and learning in their respective subjects.
 The termly assessment results are analysed rigorously to ensure each child is making the best progress possible for them.
 We are also able to identify areas needing improvement and areas of strength from which to draw good practice.